Your automation is probably working. Your exceptions aren’t.

 Reporting and Performance Analytics

-Operations reporting typically requires pulling data from multiple systems, cleaning it, and building a view that leadership can act on.
-This process takes hours every week at many companies.
+Operations reporting usually requires pulling data from multiple systems, cleaning it, and building a view leadership can act on.
+AI can handle aggregation, highlight anomalies worth reviewing, and generate summaries that need editing instead of full manual assembly.

 Where Off-the-Shelf Tools Run Out of Road